randujar11/GitHub-Action/README.md

 # Chapter 01_01

-- Create a repository on GitHub using the [New Repository](https://github.com/new) page.
+- Create a repository on GitHub using the  page.
 Name it something that relates to the lesson like `exercise-files`.

 - In a terminal, run the following commands to initialize the directory as a git repository.